adamcegielka/selenium-automation-tester-course/README.md

 [![Selenium.dev](https://img.shields.io/badge/Documantation-Selenium-43b02a.svg?logo=selenium)](https://www.selenium.dev/)

 # Learning testing with Selenium Java
-This is a personal project aimed at improving my skills in automated testing with Selenium.
-The project was created exclusively for learning testing with Selenium and to showcase my abilities.
+This is a personal project aimed at improving my skills in automated testing with Selenium Java.
+The project was created exclusively for learning testing with Selenium Java and to showcase my abilities.
 ## Project structure

 ```bash